 ATRS has an excellent disability program that leans heavily toward assisting our members.
 Unlike many retirement systems, the ATRS disability program does not require a member to qualify for Social Security disability before being approved for ATRS disability retirement benefits.
-ATRS uses a medical committee geared to serving school employees to promote the delivery of the educational curriculum in the public schools.
+ATRS uses a Medical Committee geared to serving school employees to promote the delivery of the educational curriculum in the public schools.
 In order to qualify for ATRS disability benefits, an active member is required to have at least 5 years of actual ATRS service credit.
+After 3 years, some members may require a Social Security Disability Determination letter to continue ATRS disability benefits beyond 3 years.